Sound recording and reproduction: Legal status

 In copyright law, a phonogram or sound recording is a work that results from the fixation of sounds in a medium.
 The notice of copyright in a phonogram uses the sound recording copyright symbol, which the Geneva Phonograms Convention defines as ℗ (the letter P in a full circle).
 This usually accompanies the copyright notice for the underlying musical composition, which uses the ordinary © symbol.

 The recording is separate from the song, so copyright for a recording usually belongs to the record company.
 It is less common for an artist or producer to hold these rights.
-Copyright for recordings has existed since 1972, while copyright for musical composition, or songs, has existed since 1831.
+Copyright for sound recordings has existed in the United States since 1972, while copyright for musical composition, or songs, has existed since 1831.
 Disputes over sampling and beats are ongoing.

 United States

 United States copyright law defines "sound recordings" as "works that result from the fixation of a series of musical, spoken, or other sounds" other than an audiovisual work's soundtrack.
 Prior to the Sound Recording Amendment (SRA), which took effect in 1972, copyright in sound recordings was handled at the state level.
 Federal copyright law preempts most state copyright laws but allows state copyright in sound recordings to continue for one full copyright term after the SRA's effective date, which means 2067.